Italian literature: Development of early prose

 Another short treatise exists: De regimine rectoris, by Fra Paolino, a Minorite friar of Venice, who was bishop of Pozzuoli, and who also wrote a Latin chronicle.
 His treatise stands in close relation to that of Egidio Colonna, De regimine principum.
 It is written in Venetian.

 The 13th century was very rich in tales.
 A collection called the Cento Novelle antiche contains stories drawn from many sources, including Asian, Greek and Trojan traditions, ancient and medieval history, the legends of Brittany, Provence and Italy, the Bible, local Italian traditions, and histories of animals and old mythology.
-This book has a distant resemblance to the Spanish collection known as El Conde Lucanor.
-The peculiarity of the Italian book is that the stories are very short, and seem to be mere outlines to be filled in by the narrator as he goes along.
-Other prose novels were inserted by Francesco da Barberino in his work Del reggimento e dei costumi delle donne, but they are of much less importance.

 On the whole the Italian novels of the 13th century have little originality, and are a faint reflection of the very rich legendary literature of France.
 Some attention should be paid to the Lettere of Fra Guittone d'Arezzo, who wrote many poems and also some letters in prose, the subjects of which are moral and religious.
 Guittone's love of antiquity and the traditions of Rome and its language was so strong that he tried to write Italian in a Latin style.
 The letters are obscure, involved and altogether barbarous.
 Guittone took as his special model Seneca the Younger, Aristotle, Cicero, Boethius and Augustine of Hippo.
 Guittone viewed his style as very artistic, but later scholars view it as extravagant and grotesque.